SirVectrex/ZeroShotPodcasting/readme.md

 ## 💡 Acknowledgements

 * OpenAI for GPT models and APIs
-* Dia-TTS-Server for powerful voice cloning and dialogue TTS
+* Dia-TTS-Server, CSM for powerful voice cloning and dialogue TTS
 * All contributors and open-source libraries powering this project